 Cantonese is spoken by over 80 million people worldwide.
 However there is a growing divide between Cantonese speakers and their families.
 The goal is to understand these divisions, design a solution, and ship a real developed product with immediate benefits.

 As a result of the research and design process (see below), “Canto Voice” was created.
-It’s an app that aids day-to-day communication by helping less familiar family members understand, pronounce, and send messages in Cantonese with the aid of a unique transliteration engine.
-“Canto Voice” has been designed, released as a beta.
+It’s an app that aids day-to-day communication by helping less familiar family members understand, pronounce, and send messages in Cantonese with the aid of a unique romanization engine.
+(Romanization is the act of writing the pronunciation of a character.)
+“Canto Voice” has been designed and released as a beta.
 (It will also be added to an earlier project; Cantonese.tools, an instructional site which assists 1300 new users every month.)

-Try out the current version of “Canto Voice” on the iOS App Store.
-(More updates to come.)
+Try out the current (beta) version of “Canto Voice” on the iOS App Store.

 Research & Design